TrellixVulnTeam/swahilipython_SCMU/Doc/library/collections.rst

 .. attribute:: somenamedtuple._fields

     Tuple of strings listing the field names.
-Useful for introspection and for creating new named tuple types from existing named tuples.
+Useful for introspection and for creating new named tuple types kutoka existing named tuples.

     .. doctest::